 For a novice teacher, it can be difficult to identify and articulate what makes a teacher's practice effective.
-Your expertise can help to make this explicit.
-By examining your own practice, narrating your thinking process, modelling teaching strategies, and identifying highest-leverage actions for your ECT, you can make a vital difference to their development.
-To support you in role, we have outlined your roles and responsibilities below.
+The role of the mentor is therefore to use their expertise to make this explicit.
+By examining their own practice, narrating their thinking process, modelling teaching strategies, and identifying highest leverage actions for their ECT, the mentor can make a vital difference to their development.
+The responsibilities of the mentor on the ECF programme are as follows: